theprogrammersbook/lambda-functions-apps/hello-world-python/README.md

 sls deploy -v

 ### Check in AWS Console
-Got to AWS Console and check in the lambada functions Node: region is us-east-1
+Got to AWS Console and check in the lambada functions Node: region is us-east-1 (region is important)

 ### Running in Our Console
  - Here -f is function